Carleton C. Murdock: Family life

 Murdock was native to Cooperstown, New York.
 He was the son of Myrtle (Chase) Murdock and Benjamin F. Murdock, a dry goods merchant.
 Carleton Murdock was married to fellow Cornellian Dorothy Lee Waugh on August 28, 1923.
-Dorothy Lee Waugh graduated from Northwestern University in 1917 and removed to Ithaca, New York where she took a masters from Cornell in 1923.
+Dorothy Lee Waugh graduated from Northwestern University in 1917 and moved to Ithaca, New York where she took a masters from Cornell in 1923.
 She taught physics as Vassar College prior to returning to Ithaca.
 Professor Murdock retired to the position of professor emeritus in 1953.
 He visited Cooperstown regularly throughout his life, and maintained the family lake cottage on Lake Otsego.
 He and Mrs. Murdock lived at 319 Wait Avenue in Ithaca, New York.
 As a young instructor, Murdock lived at 804 E. Seneca Street, before that neighborhood transitioned completely to student rental housing.
 He is interred at Lakewood Cemetery, Cooperstown.
 Professor and Mrs. Murdock had two sons, the Reverend Frank W. Murdock of Storrs, Connecticut and Edmund L. Murdock of Reston, Virginia.

 Associations

-Profess Murdock was a member of the American Association for the Advancement of Science, American Crystallographic Association, American Physical Society (Fellow), American Society of Physics Teachers, American Society for X-Ray and Electron Diffraction, Optical Society of America, Phi Beta Kappa, Phi Kappa Phi, Phi Kappa Psi (serving as Faculty advisor to its Cornell Chapter), Sigma Xi (serving on its national executive committee, 1943–48), Gamma Alpha (serving as President), and the New York Academy of Sciences.
+Profess Murdock was a member of the American Association for the Advancement of Science, American Crystallographic Association, American Physical Society (Fellow), American Society of Physics Teachers, American Society for X-Ray and Electron Diffraction, Optical Society of America, Phi Beta Kappa, Phi Kappa Phi, Phi Kappa Psi (serving as faculty advisor to its Cornell Chapter), Sigma Xi (serving on its national executive committee, 1943–48), Gamma Alpha (serving as president), and the New York Academy of Sciences.